claire-west/svstudio-manual/docs/ai-functions/instant-mode.md

 # Instant Mode

+!!! danger "Outdated Information"

+    Instant Mode is no longer part of Synthesizer V Studio.
+Refer to [Pitch Mode: Sing](pitch-mode-sing.md) for the feature that replaced it in version 1.9.0.

 While Instant Mode is active, [Auto Pitch Tuning](auto-pitch-tuning.md) will be executed on the notes as you work.
 This uses AI-generated pitch deviations to create realistic transitions, sustains, and vibrato.

 ## Using Instant Mode